Holocaust and Genocide Studies, Certificate

 Global Experience

 Study abroad is an option for graduate students.
 There are more than 50 program opportunities, with programs on every continent.
 Faculty-directed programs tend to be the best fit for graduate students; taking courses with ASU professors over the summer or during academic breaks offers students close mentorship and professional network growth in many fields of study while they earn ASU credit.
 Exchange program participation is also possible with careful planning.
-These study abroad courses will be elective options for students.
+These study abroad courses are elective options for students.

 Next Steps to attend ASU